Anna Knauer Elley

 Walks in Western Pacific

-31 Walks were held with 10,820 participants in 10 countries (China, Cambodia, Fiji, Indonesia, Marshall Islands, Micronesia, Vietnam, Samoa, Philippines, and Taiwan).
+31 Walks were held with 10,820 participants in 9 countries (China, Cambodia, Fiji, Indonesia, Marshall Islands, Micronesia, Vietnam, Samoa and the Philippines).
 The biggest Walk took place in Fiji, where Diabetes Fiji Inc organised a Walk with more than 3,000 participants.

 Questions, comments, need to update your registration?
 Please contact Anna Knauer Elley.